Skip to main content Accessibility information

 Distance learning

 Distance learning, often known as online learning, is a flexible and innovative approach to completing a qualification.
-We currently offer two postgraduate qualifications which are delivered wholly by distance learning, meaning you can take part from anywhere in the world.
-These courses have been designed carefully to be flexible, to fit around your work and personal commitments.
+We currently offer two postgraduate qualifications which are delivered only by distance learning, meaning you can take part from anywhere in the world.
+These courses have been designed carefully to be flexible, and fit around your work and personal commitments.

 A collage of photos of distance learning students